Shopping at a farmer’s market is a great way to get locally-grown, fresh fruit, vegetables, and other foods for you and your family.

 Egg Food Safety

-- Before buying eggs, open the carton and make sure that the eggs are clean and the shells are not cracked.
+- Clean and Unbroken.
+Before buying eggs, open the carton and make sure that the eggs are clean and the shells are not cracked.

 Meat Food Safety